rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/install-rancher/_index.md

 title: "3.
 Choose an SSL Option and Install Rancher"
 weight: 300
 aliases:
+  - /rancher/v2.x/en/installation/air-gap-single-node/config-rancher-system-charts/_index.md
 ---

 For development and testing in air gap environments, we recommend installing Rancher by running a single Docker container.
 In this installation scenario, you'll deploy Rancher to your air gap host using an image pulled from your private registry.

 For security purposes, SSL (Secure Sockets Layer) is required when using Rancher.
 SSL secures all Rancher network communication, like when you login or interact with a cluster.

+The [System Charts](https://github.com/rancher/system-charts) repository contains all the catalog items required for features such as monitoring, logging, alerting and global DNS.
+As of Rancher v2.3.0, a local copy of `system-charts` has been packaged into the `rancher/rancher` container.
+To be able to use these features in an air gap install, you will need to run the Rancher install command with an extra flag, `-e CATTLE_SYSTEM_CATALOG=bundled`, which tells Rancher to use the local copy of the charts instead of attempting to fetch them from GitHub.

 >**Do you want to...**
 >